 That cricket was exciting and I had a major task of calming my heart and getting to sleep.
-The semi-final was a topsy-turvy affair, New Zealand on top early, a South African fight back, rain, a huge total required, a superb start, a New Zealand collapse, a fight back, more wickets lost, South Africa dominating, then a second last ball win.
+The semi-final was a topsy-turvy affair, New Zealand on top early, a South African fight back, rain, a huge total required, a superb start, a New Zealand collapse, a fight back, more wickets lost, South Africa dominating, then a second last ball win with a massive hit.

 So am I.